Justin Morgenroth

 Urban greening, ecological risk modelling, satellite remote sensing, LiDAR

-Priya is a PhD student in the GIS and Remote Sensing Lab Group within the School of Forestry, University of Canterbury, and supervised by Associate Professor Justin Morgenroth.
+Priya is a PhD student in the FOReST research group within the School of Forestry, University of Canterbury, and supervised by Associate Professor Justin Morgenroth.
 She holds a BSc degree in Agricultural Technology and Management from the University of Peradeniya in Sri Lanka, as well as a Master's degree in geoinformatics from the same university.
 Her current research focuses on urban greening for reduction of ecological risk and minimization of the urban heat island effect.

 Supervisory team: Justin Morgenroth, Ning Ye